mahmudstat/statr-book/docs/02-start.md

 ### Start Writing R Code (Windows, Linux, and Command Line)

-- Using R Console directly: Not a good idea
+- Using R Console directly: write code and press enter (NOT a good method)
 - Using Rstudio Console: Equivalent to using R console
 - Using R Script from Rstudio: to run, press `Ctrl + Enter`